 Sovereign began in Gibraltar in 1987 and has since grown into one of the largest independent corporate and trust service providers in the world.
-We currently manage over 20,000 clients that include companies, entrepreneurs, private investors or high net worth individuals (HNWIs) and their families - and have assets under administration in excess of US\$10 billion.
+We currently manage over 20,000 structures for a wide variety of clients - companies, entrepreneurs, private investors or high net worth individuals (HNWIs) and their families - and have assets under administration in excess of £20 billion.